 I encourage you to come down to THE RANCH and learn to country dance.
 Even if you can't dance just watching our dancers on the floor is a show unto itself.
 You will be amazed and love the show!

 THE RANCH Dance Instructors teach every night for FREE!
 The dances are posted on our Event Calendar.
-Dance lessons are taught each Wednesday through Sunday night at 6:30pm and 7:30pm except on Family Sundays.
-The first Sunday in the month is Family Night at THE RANCH Saloon and we open at 4:00pm with dance lessons at 4:30pm, 5:30pm and 6:30pm.
+Dance lessons are taught each Thursday through Saturday night at 6:30pm and 7:30pm.
 Each of our instructors loves to dance and also offer private lessons as well depending on their availability.

 We encourage you to check out our complete list on Dance Floor Etiquette.

 See you soon!

 THE RANCH Saloon gives country music and dancing a place to call home in Orange County!
 To ensure that

 our venue continues to be enjoyed by all our guests, we ask that certain standards of dress and etiquette

 View a word on Dance Floor Etiquette from Owner Andrew Edwards

 Nightclub or country attire is considered appropriate for all.
 The following outlines the dress

 restrictions for both male and female guests while in the Saloon: